RGANJAM-786/AWS/VPC.md

 Virtual private cloud:

-This detailed summary of the YouTube video "Day-4 | Best VPC explanation| VPC explained in 30 mins" by Abhishek.Veeramalla covers the core concepts, components, and traffic flow of an AWS Virtual Private Cloud (VPC).

-The video uses a real-life analogy to explain the necessity and function of a VPC before diving into the technical details.

 1. The Need for a VPC
 The initial model of hosting applications on AWS (around 2013-2014) posed a major security risk [11:14].